Canon EF 400mm lens: Use in astronomy

 Canon 400 mm f/2.8 L IS II USM lenses are used in the Dragonfly Telephoto Array.
 The array is designed to image astronomical objects with low surface brightness such as some satellite galaxies.
 The array started with three lenses but this has since increased to 24 with plans for 50.
+By march 2026 it had 48.

+A second project also using Canon 400 mm f/2.8 lenses known as the Massive Optical Telephoto Hyperspectral Robotic Array plans to use 1,140 lenses.
+Work started on it at the beginning of 2025 with an aimed completion date of the end of 2026.